mlochbaum/BQN/doc/arrayrepr.md

 #### Empty arrays

 The top-left corner can show the rank of an array but not its shape; the shape must be seen from the data.
-An empty array has no data, and it's hard to tell shape from a bunch of blank space.
-In general, an empty array is printed as `↕shape`.
+An empty array has no data, and it can be impossible to tell shape from a bunch of blank space.
+So an empty array is usually printed as `↕shape`.
 An empty list is shown using brackets `⟨⟩`, which are discussed in the next section.

         ↕¨ ⟨0‿4, 3‿0‿1, 2‿0‿0, 0⟩